playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 Between articles, feel free to experiment with other [Minecraft commands](https://minecraft.fandom.com/wiki/Commands), such as `/setblock` or `/tp`.
 Most of these won't be directly mentioned in this series, as we'll be moving on to more complex methods for storing data and detecting events &mdash; so it'll be useful to read through this list to figure out what each command can do.

-In the next post, we'll cover an entirely new feature of Minecraft: *player scoreboards!* These will allow us to keep count of different variables, detect certain in-game actions, and store a player-specific or global state in our data packs.
+In the next post, we'll cover an entirely different feature of Minecraft: *player scoreboards!* These will allow us to keep count of different variables, detect certain in-game actions, and store a player-specific or global state in our data packs.